naturalis/HTS-barcode-checker/README.md

 ===================

-The correct taxonomic identification of internationally-traded biological materials is crucial for the effective enforcement of the Convention on International Trade in Endangered Species of Wild Fauna and Flora [CITES](http://cites.org/).
+The correct taxonomic identification of internationally-traded biological materials is crucial for the effective enforcement of the [Convention on International Trade in Endangered Species of Wild Fauna and Flora](http://cites.org/).
 This project provides a pipeline that automates the putative taxonomic identification of DNA barcodes (e.g. as generated from confiscated materials) by chaining together the steps of: